aryan2729/Ayurveda-Wellness-Assistant/README.md

 ## Features

 1. **Chatbot**:
-   - Users can ask Ayurveda-related questions, and the chatbot will provide intelligent responses using OpenAI's GPT-3.5-turbo model.
+   - Users can ask Ayurveda-related questions, and the chatbot will provide intelligent responses.

 2. **AI-Driven Diagnostic**:
    - Users can generate a personalized Ayurvedic health report by clicking the "Generate Report" button.